dpnp.power

 Calculates x1_i raised to x2_i for each element x1_i of the input array x1 with the respective element x2_i of the input array x2.

-out – An array containing the result of element-wise of raising each element to a specified power.
+out -- An array containing the bases in x1 raised to the exponents in x2 element-wise.
 The data type of the returned array is determined by the Type Promotion Rules.

 dpnp.ndarray